If God cannot create a universe He doesn't control, He cannot create a will He doesn't govern.

 — Thomas Aquinas, Summa Theologica, I.25.3

-Omnipotence doesn’t mean God can make 2+2=5.
-It doesn’t mean God can create a married bachelor.
-It doesn’t mean God can make a square circle.
-These aren’t things that a sufficiently powerful being could do.
-They aren’t things at all.
-They are incoherent strings of words — logical nonsense dressed up in a grammatically correct sentence.
+Omnipotence doesn’t mean God can make 2+2=5 or create a married bachelor.
+These aren’t things at all.
+They are incoherent strings of words.

 The “rock too heavy to lift” falls into this same category.
 “A weight that an omnipotent being cannot move” is a self-contradicting phrase.
 It’s not describing something God can’t do.
 It’s describing something that can’t exist.